open-innovations/bradford-2025/src/glossary/term/presented.md

 ---
 title: Presented
-description: Work and/or performances not produced or commissioned by Bradford but presented as part of the 2025 programme
+description: Work and/or performances not produced or commissioned by Bradford but presented as part of the 2025 programme.
 ---

 This includes: